Semm6/Whitelabel-webshop/PORTFOLIO.md

 ### 4. API-Gateway: Use only 1 port

 A good way to describe an API-Gateway is an entry point for all clients.
-You can add different services in the YML file to make sure they all run true the gateway.
-This gateway also makes it very easy for requests because all the services go true 1 port now (mine runs on 9292).
+You can add different services in the YML file to make sure they all run through the gateway.
+This gateway also makes it very easy for requests because all the services go through one port now (mine runs on 9292).
 You can see this on the image below.
-If i want to add some kind of security i am able to implement authorization  when a client is making requests for example.
+If I want to add some kind of security i am able to implement authorization  when a client is making requests for example.

 <table>
   <tr>